usernameisnull/gitkills/README.md

+# gitkills
-# gitkillsCreating a new branch is quick
+Creating a new branch is quick AND simple.